 - Create an Open-Door Policy: Let them know they can come to you with anything weird or worrying they come across online, without judgment.
 They should feel that home is a safe space to discuss online experiences.

-- Discuss Peer Pressure: Teens might face challenges or risky invitations from friends online.
-Talk about how to handle these situations, emphasizing it's okay to say no or to discuss it with you if they're unsure.
-Many teens don’t want to discuss these situations with parents because they are worried that the parent will then take away their phone to protect or punish them.
-Consider addressing this worry up front to reassure your child that you want to be there for them in these though situations, and that you’ll make decisions together about how to navigate them.
+- Address Their Concerns: Many teens don’t want to discuss these situations with parents because they are worried that their parent will then take away their phone to protect or punish them.
+Consider addressing this worry up front to reassure your child that you want to be there for them in these tough situations and that you’ll make decisions together about how to navigate them.

 - Role-Play Scenarios: It might feel a bit awkward, but role-playing different online scenarios can prepare them for real-life situations.
 It helps to think through responses in a safe environment and even have some fun with it too.